HRClab/SimInterface/README.md

+# Documentation

+Link to documentation as soon as it renders properly!

 # What is SimInterface?

 It is a python-based simulation environment.
 Currently, it is primarily geared to testing optimal control algorithms.
 The scope will increase with time.

 Its main aims are: